Bankstatement

 Bankstatement is a studio album by Genesis keyboardist Tony Banks, issued under a band name and released in 1989.
 The other band members were singers Alistair Gordon and Jayney Klimek.
-Banks had the idea for Bankstatement after hearing of the success that Mike + The Mechanics were having in both Europe and America.
 It was Banks' third studio album (his first issued under a band name and fifth album overall).
 Steve Hillage, of the band Gong, played guitar and co-produced the album with Banks.

 Reception

 In a retrospective review, AllMusic praised the album for achieving well-crafted mainstream pop, and regarded it as a mystery that neither the album itself nor its singles were hits.
 They especially praised the three lead vocalists, saying they "do an outstanding job blending with fluid, often dark soundscapes."

 Track listing

 All songs written by Tony Banks.